vyjith/multiple_websites/README.md

 # Description
 --------------------------------------------------

-This is a simple multiple website creating scripts using bash script and this is very helphul for you, I belive.
+This is a simple bash script that creates several websites, and I believe it will be extremely useful to you.

 ## Pre-Requestes (Packages Installation)
 --------------------------------------------------